Leahh147/TemporalTask/README.md

 This environment is a toy project.
 It is designed for **biomechanically realistic movement training** and tests **timed audio response**, a critical component of more complex interactive tasks.
 The result provides a theoretical foundation for the timed audio cues in other VR applications, such as **Whac-A-Mole**.

+If you have any questions, please feel free to contact Jiahao He at [jh2425@cam.ac.uk](mailto:jh2425@cam.ac.uk).

 ---